tytydraco/yessleep/out/My_husband_hasnt_been_the_same_since_the_car_accident.md

 The teenager responded to my sound of horror with a slight giggle.
 A giggle that grew as I slowly began to shut the door.
 I was too afraid to slam it in a swift motion, in case the boy on my doorstep were to react dangerously.
 He haunted me.
 And in the sliver of the ajar door, moments before I closed it, I saw something else.

 Wriggling shapes.
-Reddened worms, like the ones I’d seen on the boy’s lips, began to burst through the blemishes on his face.
+Red worms, like the ones I’d seen on the boy’s lips, began to burst through the blemishes on his face.
 They slipped through petrifying pimples that weren’t really pimples at all.
 Just as that *thing* wasn’t Mike at all.

 I finally closed the door and locked it, whilst my heart thumped without rhythm.
 I could hear the boy breathing on the other side of the door, and my body shook.
 I thought about calling the police.
 Thought about screaming at him to go away.

 “He didn’t want the delivery…” Mike tittered erratically.

 Footsteps padded away, and I tried to process what the boy had said.
-Not that it made any sense.
+It made no sense.
 The haunting pieces of the puzzle were there, but nothing meant anything.
 Not until James spoke.

 “*Didn’t you hear me, sweetie*?”
 My husband cooed.

 The unexpected voice struck my heart with a thunderous bolt of fear, and I spun around to see James standing in the doorway to the living room.
-His face was clumsily painted with a smile that looked self-learnt — as if he had never seen true joy.
+His face was clumsily painted with a smile that looked poorly-learnt — as if he had never seen true joy.
 Never seen a true person.
-It was a poor performance from a thing that had walked among humans for a week.
+It was a terrifying performance from a thing that had walked among humans for a week.
 I knew then what I’d suspected for days.

 *This was not my husband.*